evkx/evkx.github.io/content/models/aion/hyper_gt/Hyper_GT_710_Supercharged/_index.md

 ## Performance

 The Aion Hyper GT 710 Supercharged offers modest performance with a maximum power of 250 kW (340 hp / 335 bhp) and a total torque of 430 Nm (317 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 4.9 seconds and has a top speed of257 km/h (160 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 4.9 seconds and has a top speed of 257 km/h (160 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging